 -

-Uber is listed on the New York Stock Exchange (NYSE) under the ticker UBER.
+Uber Technologies Inc. shares trade on the New York Stock Exchange (NYSE) under the ticker UBER.

 Additional Information

-The Company Uber Technologies Inc. (United States), is listed on NYSE with a market cap of $ 174.79 Billions, having an equity of $ 29.16 Billions.
+Uber Technologies Inc. (United States) is listed on the NYSE and has a market capitalization of $146.27 Billions, with shareholders equity totaling $28.08 Billions.